Ronan-H/md5/overview.md

 ```

 ### Option: --crack
 As a talking point for this document, I have also added the ```--crack``` option.
 When this option is given, the user can enter any MD5 hash, and the program will attempt to reverse it.
 The time taken to brute-force every permutation of characters for a certain length is shown, to demonstrate that the time taken to crack hashes in this fashion grows exponentially with the size of the input.
-As shown when the option is used, the crack utility exhausts the permutations of all strings containins lowercase alphabet characters, including the empty string, up to a maximum length of 5 characters.
+As shown when the option is used, the crack utility exhausts the permutations of all strings containing lowercase alphabet characters, including the empty string, up to a maximum length of 5 characters.
 If a match is found, or no match is found after exhausting the entire search space, the program exits.

 ```
 ronan@ronan-desktop:~/code/md5$ ./md5 --crack
-Expected hash input format: 32 lowercase hex characters, E.g.: 5d41402abc4b2a76b9719d911017c592 Expected plaintext alpahbet: [a-z]*
+Expected hash input format: 32 lowercase hex characters, E.g.: 5d41402abc4b2a76b9719d911017c592 Expected plaintext alphabet: [a-z]*
 Trying up to plaintext length: 5

 Enter a reference MD5 hash to crack: 5d41402abc4b2a76b9719d911017c592